 Build your own IDE/Tool

-This guide will teach you how to build your own Theia-based application.
+This guide will teach you how to create your own Theia-based application.
 The guide will demonstrate how to configure your own application composed of existing or new Theia extensions, and any VS Code extensions you want bundled in your application by default.
 Please get familiar with the extension mechanisms of Theia in case you are not already.
-This guide describes the manual steps to build a Theia-based product, there are two ways to avoid this manual set-up:
+We provide two entry points for creating your own Theia-based application.

 Requirements